 Benefits of dash cam ownership

 - Parking Benefits: Park and leave your vehicle with less worry.
-Dash Cams nowadays have built in G-Sensors, which begin to lock themselves into recording when it senses collision.
+Dash cams nowadays have built in G-Sensors, which begin to lock themselves into recording when they sense a collision.
 With the right installation method, a dash cam can turn on and begin to record if your vehicle has been impacted.
 So if you are shopping and your vehicle is hit in the parking lot, the dash cam would have recorded the accident.
 Similarly, many will begin recording if someone attempts to break into your vehicle.
 Depending on the model you choose, you can record inside or outside your car (or both!).